Overview of General Internal Medicine

-This gives 10 blocks of elective time to pursue your interests.
+This leaves 13 blocks of elective time to pursue your interests.
 In particular, the PGY-5 year can be very flexible.
-Options include pursuing a Master’s or equivalent program, dedicated research time, or pursuing opportunities to develop strong clinical training in procedures, echocardiography, or other areas of special interest such as obstetric or peri-operative medicine.
+Options include dedicated research time or academic time, or pursuing opportunities to develop strong clinical training in procedures, echocardiography, or other areas of special interest such as obstetric or peri-operative medicine.
 You may also choose not to have a focus of interest, but to pursue rotations and opportunities to further develop as a well-rounded general internist.
-Consider your career goals and speak with the program director about what opportunities may be available – we can craft a unique program of electives and selectives to help you develop into the type of general internist you want to be.
+Consider your career goals and speak with the program director about what opportunities may be available – we can craft a unique program of electives to help you develop into the type of general internist you want to be.

 Weekly educational conference attendance includes GIM Rounds – Journal Club, Guidelines Review and Case Studies, Sign-In Rounds (morning report), which is excellent royal college exam prep, Department of Medicine Grand Rounds and Medical Mortality Rounds, and your GIM Academic Halfday.

 Our academic halfday is geared towards preparation for the Royal College exam in the PGY-4 year, and is focused on GIM topics and practice management in the PGY-5 year.
-As a PGY-4 you will have the opportunity to participate in two RCPSC-style OSCEs, and write the formative In-Training ABIM exam.
+As a PGY-4 you will have the opportunity to participate in two RCPSC-style OSCEs.